The Elderly Novice Organist

 Key Action |

 One of the two actions of the organ, operated by the keys on the manuals and pedals.
-See Actions (Stops and Keys). |
+See Stop and Key Actions. |

 Keyboard |

-On the organ, this may be played either with the hands or the feet.
+This normally operates on a Division of the organ, and may be played either with the hands or with the feet.
 See Keyboards. |

 Kickboard |